cioportfolio/playpen/README.md

 ### Vagrant configuration

 `provisionserv.sh` and `provisiondb.sh` are unix scripts which do most of the hardwork when you ran `vagrant up` for the first time.
 Changing these are probably not for beginners but the vagrant website includes extensive how-to guides.
 You can change the scripts and rebuild the playpen with additional software or different components e.g. different databases and server frameworks.
+These scripts can also be used to set up a server in a datacentre or in the cloud.

 `Vagrantfile` provides the basic information which vagrant uses to build the playpen, such as what operating system to use and what scripts to run.
 The vagrant website provides lots of instructions and how-tos.
 For example, you can get vagrant to deploy your web app onto a cloud service such as Amazon AWS.